 According to the Texas Wrongful Death Statute, spouses, parents, or children of the deceased have the legal right to claim the following:

 In addition, in especially egregious car accidents, for example a drunk driving accident where the driver had an extremely high blood alcohol content, a jury may assess punitive damages designed to deter the behavior in the future.

-The attorneys at Gordon, Elias & Seely will explore every avenue to help the bereaved attain financial and emotional peace of mind.
+The attorneys at Gordon, Elias & Seely, LLP will explore every avenue to help the bereaved attain financial and emotional peace of mind.

 While auto accidents can result from a wide variety of reasons, some of the major crash factors reported in the Texas Peace Officers’ Crash Reports (CR-3) received and processed by the Texas Department of Transportation were compiled into the following categories.
 Our analyses found that nearly half of vehicle crashes involved aggressive or unsafe driving practices.

 Far more male than female drivers were involved in fatal car accidents in the state of Texas in 2015.
 This tends to be the case nationally, as men typically drive more vehicle miles than women overall.
 Additionally, men often engage in more risk-taking behaviors than women, such as speeding, drinking and driving, or driving without using seatbelts; for those reasons, crashes involving male drivers tend to occur more often and be more severe.

 This problem with fatalities involving male drivers – particularly very young male drivers age 19 to 24 – was the case in more than just auto accidents; the number of male passengers and male pedestrians was also higher than that of females, as were deaths involving motorcycle drivers and pedalcyclists.